gotvinne/Light-weight-MPC/src/IO/README.md

 "bias update": false
 ```

+NB!
+The indicator for the constraints is only used for readability and is not parsed directly by the software.
+Hence, as long as the constraints are lined up in the format [dU, u, y], the simulation will be correct.

 ### Output format

 - **The simulation file** contains every variable needed in order to assess the performance of the MPC configuration by plotting the data.